 When purchasing new hardware, consider the power usage effectiveness (PUE) metric.
 A lower PUE indicates better energy efficiency.

 Migrating workloads to the cloud can be a game-changer for energy efficiency.
 Cloud providers operate large-scale data centers optimized for energy efficiency, often powered by renewable energy.
-By leveraging cloud services, you can reduce the need for on-premises servers and their associated energy costs.

 You can’t manage what you don’t measure.
 Use energy monitoring tools to track your server’s power consumption and identify areas for improvement.
-Tools like PowerChute or Data Center Infrastructure Management (DCIM) software can provide valuable insights into energy usage patterns.